 Number stations are shortwave transmissions from foreign intelligence agencies to spies in the field of foreign countries.
 Appearing at just about any time of day or night on the shortwave bands, number stations have been calling out with their automated voices since at least the first World War.
 Since the fact of operating a number station is technically a state secret, there have been very few confirmations from government organizations - those that have were the Czech Office for Foreign Relations and Information (we also obtained a Top Secret document), Polish Institute of National Remembrance and the Swedish Security Service SÄPO.
-Usage of number stations has additionally been confirmed by former Cold War spies, and the cases of Erwin van Haarlem (1988), The Cuban Five (1998) and the Russian Anschlag couple (2011).
+Usage of number stations has additionally been confirmed by former Cold War spies, and the cases of Erwin van Haarlem (1988), The Cuban Five (1998) and Andreas and Heindrun Anschlag (2011).

 Number stations transmit encrypted messages in forms of groups of numbers, or less commonly letters, using either automated voice (many languages), Morse code or digital signals.
 While the encryption method used for most number stations is unknown, some have used and others are widely believed to use one-time pad - mathematical addition of a set of random numbers (the key) to the plaintext, which can be used only once, and must be destroyed after usage.
 Some of the stations are believed to transmit pre-defined codebook instructions.